 Gaviscon side effects

-Small bowel disorders are possible.
+Minor bowel disorders are possible.
 It seems to be more common among people who already have stomach and bowel problems.
-I’m not sure if this is really a Gaviscon effect or if something new would upset your digestion.
+I’m not sure if this is a Gaviscon effect or if something new would upset your digestion.

 Just give it a try to see how you react to it.
 Gaviscon is a very safe drug.
 Most people who take it do not have any side effects, as Gaviscon is generally notable for its low side effect profile.